3a1b2c3/seeingSpace/README.md

 ### 5D and 4D Lightfields: capture and rendering (Andrey Gershun, 1936)
 A **Light field** is a mathematical function of one or more variables whose range is a set of multidimensional vectors that describe the **amount of light flowing in every direction through every point in space***.
 It restricts the information to light outside the **convex hull** of the objects of interest.
-The magnitude of each ray is given by the **radiance** and the space of all possible light rays is given by the five-dimensional plenoptic function.
 The 7D plenoptic function can under certain assumptions and relaxations simplify o a **4D light field**, which is easier to sample and operate on.
 A hologram is a photographic recording of a light field, rather than an image formed by a lens.

+The magnitude of each light ray is given by the **radiance** and the space of all possible light rays is given by the five-dimensional plenoptic function.
 The 4D lightfield has **2D spatial (x,y) and 2D angular (u,v)** information that is captured by a plenoptic sensor.
-• the **incident light field** Li(u, v, alpha, beta) describing the **irradiance** of light incident on objects in space
+* the **incident light field** Li(u, v, alpha, beta) describing the **irradiance** of light incident on objects in space
-• the **radiant light field** Lr (u, v, alpha, beta) quantifying the irradiance created by an object
+* the **radiant light field** Lr (u, v, alpha, beta) quantifying the irradiance created by an object
+* time is an optional 5th domension

 #### Capturing, storing and compressing static and dynamic light fields
 One type uses an array of micro-lenses placed in front of an otherwise conventional image sensor to sense intensity, color, and directional information.
 Multi-camera arrays are another type.
 Compared to a traditional photo camera that only captures the intensity of the incident light, a light-field camera provides **angular information** for each pixel.
 In principle, this additional information allows 2D images to be reconstructed at a given focal plane, and hence a depth map can be computed.